Pink roses with dew

 Juxtaposing items not usually seen together–like lovely roses and a hungry goat–can work if readers relate to the conflict.
 What’s the conflict here?

 Roses are beautiful decorative plants that might require special care to flourish.
 Goats are indiscriminate eaters that can quickly devour the blossoms of a gardener’s labor.
 However, most people don’t tend roses or hang out with goats.
-Also, most people might not fret over the transience of what they produce.
+Maybe the average person doesn’t fret over the transience of what they produce, either.

 I have, and I do.
 That makes my haiku a personal joke.